robusta-dev/robusta/docs/tutorials/my-first-custom-action.rst

 .. note::

-    It is recommended to read :ref:`Example Playbook` before starting this guide.
+    It is recommended to read :ref:`Track Kubernetes Changes` before starting this guide.

 The scenario
 ---------------------------------------